 English Curriculum Information

-At Icklesham Primary School and Nursery we believe that a quality English curriculum should develop children’s love of reading, writing and discussion.
+At Icklesham Church of England Primary School and Nursery we believe that a quality English curriculum should develop children’s love of reading, writing and discussion.
 One of our priorities is helping children learn to read and develop their all-important comprehension skills.
 We recognise the importance of nurturing a culture where children take pride in their writing, can write clearly and accurately and adapt their language and style for a range of contexts.
 We want to inspire children to be confident in the art of speaking and listening and to use discussion to communicate, express and debate views and further their learning.

 We believe that children need to develop a secure knowledge-base in English, which follows a clear pathway of progression as they advance through the primary curriculum.
 We believe that a secure basis in literacy skills is crucial to a high quality education and will give our children the tools they need to participate fully as a member of society.